Lennix/HappyAuction/readme.txt

 SETTINGS:
+- haGetInstance() -> instance
+    Returns a client instance number to distinguish one client from another when running multiple D3 clients.
+    - instance:     Unique from 1 to 32.

 - haSetGlobalDelay(delay)
     Adds a global delay to every future action taken.
 This includes delays not available to haSleep such as the individual actions taken by